** The Fellowship Hall downstairs will be unavailable for a couple of weeks in June due to structural repairs and painting. **

 Come see what God’s up to here!

-One of the first Christian communities formed on the Western Slope of Colorado (in 1888), Fruita UMC is located in downtown Fruita, Colorado (pronounced “fruit-ah”) on E. Aspen Street.
-Our stately brick building with its lovely stained glass windows was built in 1908 across Elm Street from the Civic Center/Park at 405 E. Aspen Ave.
+One of the first Christian communities formed on the Western Slope of Colorado (1888), Fruita UMC is located in downtown Fruita, Colorado (pronounced “fruit-ah”) on E. Aspen Street.
+Our stately brick building with its lovely stained glass windows was built in 1908 – across Elm Street from the Civic Center/Park at 405 E. Aspen Ave.
+Church Phone: 970.858.3490

-The Fruita United Methodist Church community affirms that each person is of sacred worth, and welcomes everyone, without exception, to participate fully in the church’s life and ministry.
+The Fruita United Methodist Church is a reconciling ministry that affirms that each person is of sacred worth, and welcomes everyone, without exception, to participate fully in the church’s life and ministry.

-Pastor available by appointment: brotherrog @ gmail dot com
+Pastor Roger is available by appointment: brotherrog @ gmail dot com

 Sunday morning worship @10AM